 A study of epic works from the ancient Mediterranean and other cultures.
-Potential topics include Roman epic, Ancient epic, J.R.R.
-Tolkien and the epic tradition, and the oral-traditional epic.
+Potential topics include Epic, Tragedy, Archaeology, J.R.R.
+Tolkien and the Epic Tradition, the Ancient Novel, Greco-Roman Authors of North Africa, or others as determined by the instructor.
 May be repeated for credit if topics vary.
-Prerequisite: Sophomore status or consent.